IBM-Cloud/terraform-cost-estimator/CONTRIBUTING.md

  - [ ] __Include a use case description__: In addition to describing the behavior of the feature you'd like to see added, it's helpful to also lay out the reason why the feature would be important and how it would benefit Terraform users.

-#### Questions

- - [ ] __Search for answers in Terraform documentation__: We're happy to answer questions in GitHub Issues, but it helps reduce issue churn and maintainer workload if you work to find answers to common questions in the documentation.
-Often times Question issues result in documentation updates to help future users, so if you don't find an answer, you can give us pointers for where you'd expect to see it in the docs.

 ## Pull Requests